 There is a big debate about what a bug out bag should contain and what would be the best survival gear one can carry.
 We can find all sorts of recipes for food preparation and storage, and a lot of weapons guides.
-But what if you need to leave your home in case of crisis?
+But what if you need to leave your home in case of a crisis?
 What if you live in an urban area and your only chance of survival is to get out when SHTF.
-Everything can happen from flooding, urban unrest to viral pandemic or nuclear fallout.
+Everything can happen from flooding, urban unrest to a viral pandemic or nuclear fallout.
 What then?

 It’s obvious that you cannot carry too many supplies or everything that you need in your bug out bag.
 Not to mention that most of us are not fit and are not used to an intense physical journey.
-In order to survive, you have to leave your home, regardless how well you’ve fortified it, movement is life.
+To survive, you have to leave your home, regardless how well you’ve fortified it, movement is life.
 You need to have a plan B and that can mean only one thing: you need to get yourself a bug out vehicle.
 In this article, I will present some of the choices you have when choosing a land bug out vehicle, but also the good and bad parts of each vehicle.

 1.The good old SUV, the designated bug out vehicle

-Most of the families already have a sport utility vehicle and this makes it a good choice for a survival vehicle.
+Most of the families already have a sport utility vehicle and this makes it an excellent choice for a survival vehicle.
 The type of SUVs you find on today’s market provides you with a good range on a full tank of gas.
 There are even some which are hybrid and this means you get more miles for your buck.
 Not to mention that the SUV is designed to be an all-terrain vehicle, so you won’t have any problems when the road runs out and you will be able to cross any type of terrain you encounter.
-You can equip your SUV with a set of tires designed for all types of terrain and low fuel consumption.
+You can equip your SUV with a set of tires designed for all kinds of terrain and low fuel consumption.
 Also, you can put a roof rack to increase the storage capacity and use its towing ability to carry even more supplies or why not an alternative mean of transportation (motorbikes, bikes, boats, etc.).

 The bad: not a very fuel efficient bug out vehicle (you will eventually run out of gas), cannot handle extreme terrain or weather (setup can be costly), in case of a road blockage you cannot slip out between the other vehicles and you will get stuck.